 18 March 2026 · Wearables · Top 7 AU Team

-Apple Watch Ultra 2 Review: Is It Worth A$1,299 in Australia?
+Apple Watch Ultra 2 Review: Is It Still Worth Buying in 2026?
+(Ultra 3 Now Available)

-The Apple Watch Ultra 2 is Apple's most capable wearable, and in Australia, it'll set you back A$1,299.
+The Apple Watch Ultra 2 was Apple's most capable wearable, and in Australia, it launched at A$1,299.
+That's more than some laptops.
+More than a return flight to Bali.
+More than a year of gym membership.
+Now that the Ultra 3 has arrived at A$1,399, the question is slightly different: can you still find a Ultra 2 at a meaningful discount, and is it worth buying over the newer model?
 That's more than some laptops.
 More than a return flight to Bali.
 More than a year of gym membership.
 So the question isn't whether it's a good smartwatch — it obviously is.
 The question is whether it's A$1,299 good, or whether you'd be better served by something cheaper.

 We've worn the Ultra 2 daily for three months across Sydney summers, bushwalking in the Blue Mountains, ocean swims at Bondi, and regular gym sessions.
 Here's the honest take.